MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

    Bracketed shots @driveMode="Focus Bracketing, Shot 15; Electronic shutter", √ Maybe if `Focus Bracketing` and Shot no >1 and <100 rename as bracket and set aside.
 In line or as a method?.
 Set a flag that FS has happened stackedImageBoolean
    Focus-bracketing with no stack
+   2. Later realized that using case was the best way to handle the various situations (cases! obviously) 102 files in virgin…, 99 in staging, mov not processed.
+2 others not processed.
+Yes, .mov does not advance counter

 3. add gps coordinates.
 Can do this before or after renaming, but before moving